krissemicolon/echolot/README.md

 # echolot
-> A way to quickly share files over sound
+> A way to conveniently share files over sound